 Efficiency and Cost Management

-A smooth laptop return process reduces the amount of money lost through broken or stolen laptops.
+A smooth laptop recovery process reduces the amount of money lost through broken or stolen laptops.
 Improper handling even causes assets to be placed in the wrong places, which results in unnecessary purchase of replacement goods.

 The businesses have to bear the brunt since the average cost of a lost or stolen laptop is $1,500 – imagine if it keeps piling up.